trapexit/mergerfs/mkdocs/docs/error_handling_and_logging.md

 Filesystems, and therefore mergerfs, are doing **lots** of small actions at high speed.
-It simply isn't reasonable to log all the actions of the system all time time.
+It simply isn't reasonable to log all the actions of the system all the time.
 However, there is a debug mode which can be toggled on as needed, even at runtime, which will record some information to help with debugging.
 The main thing it will record is a trace of all FUSE messages to the location defined by the